The following resources are available for you and/or your patients

 • Abnormalities in laboratory tests may include elevations of liver function tests (e.g., alkaline phosphatase, AST, ALT, lactic dehydrogenase, bilirubin), blood urea nitrogen, hemolytic anemia, and positive direct antibody test.
 Increased levels of catecholamines and their metabolites in plasma and urine may result in false-positive results suggesting pheochromocytoma.

-• The most common adverse reactions (≥ 5% and > placebo) were cough (15% vs 2%), upper respiratory tract infection (6% vs 3%), nausea (5% vs 3%), and sputum discolored (5% vs 0%).
+The most common adverse reactions (≥ 5% and higher than placebo) were cough (15% vs 2%), upper respiratory tract infection (6% vs 3%), nausea (5% vs 3%), and sputum discolored (5% vs 0%).

-• Dopamine D2 receptor antagonists (e.g., phenothiazines, butyrophenones, risperidone, metoclopramide) and isoniazid may reduce levodopa efficacy; monitor for worsening symptoms.
+Use of selective MAO-B inhibitors with INBRIJA may be associated with orthostatic hypotension.
+Monitor patients taking these drugs concurrently.
+Dopamine D2 receptor antagonists (e.g., phenothiazines, butyrophenones, risperidone, metoclopramide) and isoniazid may reduce levodopa efficacy; monitor patients for worsening PD symptoms.
+Iron salts or multivitamins with iron salts may reduce levodopa bioavailability.

-• INBRIJA should be used during pregnancy/nursing only if potential benefit justifies potential risk.
-There are no adequate data on INBRIJA in pregnant women or breastfed infants.
+There are no adequate data on the developmental risk associated with INBRIJA in pregnant women or on the effects on breastfed infants.
 Animal data shows carbidopa/levodopa is developmentally toxic (including teratogenicity).
-Levodopa may affect milk production, interfering with lactation.
+Levodopa may interfere with lactation.
 Levodopa has been detected in human milk.

-• Safety and effectiveness in pediatric patients have not been established.
+Safety and effectiveness in pediatric patients have not been established.

-• Geriatric patients (n=56) experienced more of the following adverse reactions than patients <65 (n=58): cough (25% vs 5%), upper respiratory tract infection (11% vs 2%), nausea (7% vs 3%), vomiting (4% vs 2%), pain in extremities (4% vs 0%), and discolored nasal discharge (4% vs 0%).
+Patients 65 years of age and older (n=56) experienced more of the following adverse reactions than patients <65 (n=58): cough (25% vs 5%), upper respiratory tract infection (11% vs 2%), nausea (7% vs 3%), vomiting (4% vs 2%), pain in extremities (4% vs 0%), and discolored nasal discharge (4% vs 0%).